PolitiFact: "Lie of the Year"

 PolitiFact's Lie of the Year for 2011 was a statement by the Democratic Congressional Campaign Committee (DCCC) that a 2011 budget proposal by Congressman Paul Ryan, entitled The Path to Prosperity and voted for overwhelmingly by Republicans in the House and Senate, meant that "Republicans voted to end Medicare".
-PolitiFact determined that, though it is true the Republican plan would change Medicare fundamentally by forcing the elderly to use private health plans - the very thing Medicare was intended to substitute for - a radically transformed program could still be termed "Medicare" so it was not technically true that "Republicans voted to end Medicare".
+PolitiFact determined that, although it is true the Republican plan would change Medicare fundamentally by forcing the elderly to use private health plans (the very thing Medicare was intended to substitute for), a radically transformed program could still be termed "Medicare", so it was not technically true that "Republicans voted to end Medicare".
 PolitiFact had originally labeled nine similar statements as "false" or "pants on fire" since April 2011.